 Indigenous ranger projects were first funded in 2007 through the former Working on Country Program and create meaningful employment, training and career pathways for Aboriginal and Torres Strait Islander people in land and sea management.
 Indigenous ranger funding has created more than 2000 jobs for First Australians around the country.

-Indigenous ranger teams develop partnerships with research, education, philanthropic and commercial organisations to share skills and knowledge, engage with schools and generate additional income and jobs in environment, biosecurity, heritage and other sectors.
+Indigenous ranger projects support Indigenous people to combine traditional knowledge with conservation training to protect and manage their land, sea and culture.
+These projects also develop partnerships with research, education, philanthropic and commercial organisations to share skills and knowledge, engage with schools, and generate additional income and jobs in the environmental, biosecurity, heritage and other sectors.

 Interactive map and summaries of funded Indigenous land and sea management projects.